 Geir: Signatories commit to measuring emissions from their chartering activities, and to publicly report how their activities align with IMO targets.
 Our monitoring and reporting standards are based on the same principles as IMO DCS and EU MRV, although with higher level of detail.
 In the Siglar Carbon Monitoring and Reporting dashboard all chartering activities are monitored and reported according to the Sea Cargo Charter requirements.
-We already provide this service in the industry, and we are in position to start the monitoring for the signatories today.
+We provide a managed service for SCC reporting scheme and we can start monitoring for the signatories today.

 Our experience tells us that most charterers already map emissions from their time charter fleet, while the spot voyages are more challenging due to less standard reporting from a higher number of companies.
 To ensure good reporting procedures for all parties involved, well ahead of the January 2021 deadline, new customers signing up with our Carbon Monitoring and Reporting service will be taken through an initial implementation process by Siglar.
 We will help to establish a common understanding through the charterers' organisation and with the shipowners involved.

 How will the framework affect companies that are not yet signatories?

 Geir: Even for companies that are not signatories the framework can provide guidance on how to report emissions from chartering activities.
 Responsible charterers and shipowners will benefit from using the Sea Cargo Charter as a reference, whether they are signatories or not.
 Greater transparency will in turn make it easier to promote and be rewarded for carbon reducing efforts.